Tanat Valley Light Railway: A definite scheme

-The Light Railway Order was granted on 12 September 1899, although modifying Orders were needed in 1904 and 1908 to assist in raising capital.
+The Tanat Valley Light Railway Order 1898 was granted on 12 September 1899, although modifying orders were needed; one in 1904 and the Tanat Valley Light Railway (Additional Powers) Order 1908 to assist in raising capital.

 J. Strachan of Cardiff was selected as the contractor: he had been the contractor for the construction of the Welshpool and Llanfair Light Railway.
 The first sod was cut at Porthywaen on 12 September 1899 by the Countess of Powis, but construction did not start until July 1901.
 During the construction period, Strachan arranged to convey passengers free of charge on market days over part of the line.
 Some goods traffic probably also passed at this time.
 Contemporary travellers reported:

 "The little six-wheeled engine ... was spinning along a quite a rate, considering its small wheel diameter; the carriage was a four-wheeled one, painted a dull red, and probably used at other times to convey the navvies to and from their work."

 The line was inspected by the Board of Trade Inspecting Officer on 21 December 1903; the line was formally opened on 5 January 1904, and the public passenger service started the following day.

 When in 1906 Tyer and Company claimed £2,480 for signalling and lighting equipment supplied for the line, the Tanat Valley Company claimed that they had only ordered the apparatus "on behalf of the Cambrian Railways".